ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 * **Limit complexity of code to 10.**

-  This is enforced by the ``max-complexity`` option described in :ref:`configuring-flake8`.
+  This is enforced by the ``max-complexity`` option described in :ref:`PEP 8 Best Practices`.
 Limiting code complexity leads to code that is easier to understand and less risky to modify.
 Write low- complexity code when possible.